Meet a Real Life Body-Snatching Parasite

 This mass die-off is typical for young Curtuteria.
 Survival is a numbers game when you reproduce on mass and don't bother taking care of your babies.

-Curt is lucky to survive as a juvenile flatworm, and now can look forward to being consumed by his next host.
+Curt, now a juvenile flatworm, is lucky to survive.
+He can now look forward to being eaten alive by his next host.

 Part II: Body-Snatching